tjanczuk/edge/README.md

 var clrMethod = owin.func('My.Owin.Samples.dll');
 ```

-In that case the default typeName and methodName is assumed as explained above.
+In that case the default typeName of `My.Owin.Samples.Startup` and methodName of `Invoke` is assumed as explained above.

 ## How to: specify additional CLR assembly references